samis-group/homelab/README.md

 **Automation is TBD Mostly...
 Manual steps below after you install proxmox on the bare metal host.**

+*This should now be part of the automation, but since I can't test it (as i need a new server), leaving here*.

 Install dependencies required on the **proxmox host** (if required - i.e. first time):

 ```bash